genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 However, as in our case, there are sharp peaks which may usually indicate the presence of adapter, primer or rRNA contamination.
-To remove possible contaminants, we'll run "Trim Adaptors and Contaminants" application.
+To remove possible contaminants, we'll run **Trim Adaptors and Contaminants** application.

 **Per base sequence quality** plots show the quality scores across all bases at each position in the reads.
 By default, only low quality zone and mean